If you’re going to spend money on ads to reach your target demographic, make sure you put them where they will be most effective.

 The Google Display Network is a collection of websites from diverse industries and with a wide range of audiences that have agreed to display Google Ads.
 The website owner benefits since they are paid per click or impression on the adverts.
 Advertisers profit from being able to get their content in front of consumers who are similar to their personas.

 Before, after, and even in the middle of YouTube videos, video commercials appear.
 Keep in mind that YouTube is a search engine as well.
-With the appropriate keywords, you may put yourself in front of a video, disturbing the user’s behavior just enough to get their attention.
+With the appropriate keywords, you may put yourself in front of a video, disturbing the user’s behaviour just enough to get their attention.

 Google App Campaigns advertise your mobile app on Google Search Network, YouTube, Google Play, Google Display Network, and other sites.
-You can use advertising to entice your audience to download your app or, if they already have it, to do a certain activity within it.
+You can use advertising to entice your audience to download your app or if they already have it, to do a certain activity within it.

 You don’t design an App ad campaign as you do with other ad formats.
-Instead, supply Google with information about your app and its target demographic, and put a bid.
+Instead, supply Google with information about your app and its target demographic, and put in a bid.
 The rest is up to Google to get your app in front of the correct people.

 Google Shopping Ad Campaigns are another sort of Google Ad.
 Shopping campaigns, like these other sorts of ads, appear on search engine results pages and include extensive product information such as price and image.
 You can build a shopping campaign using Google Merchant Center, which allows you to enter precise product information that Google uses to construct your shopping advertising.